 Andrew’s plays include Borderland (national tour for 7:84 Theatre Company, Scotland) and four dramas for BBC Radio 4: The Second Mr Bailey, Jimmy Murphy Makes Amends, Poster Girl, and Reacher’s Point.
 He presents a weekly television show on GB News called Free Speech Nation.

-He most recent book is Free Speech and Why It Matters, published in 2021 by Constable.
+His most recent book is Free Speech and Why It Matters, published in 2021 by Constable.

 Follow Andrew on Twitter: @andrewdoyle_com